-Thank you to Visit Overland Park sponsoring this post, and thank you all for supporting the brands that help make Running in Heels possible!
+Thank you to Visit Overland Park sponsoring these things to do in Overland Park KS post, and thank you all for supporting the brands that help make Running in Heels possible!

 This past weekend I had the opportunity to visit Overland Park, Kansas City with Tara from thedaiquiridiaries.com for a girls weekend!
 So many people asked us “Why Kansas City?” and my response was simply that I hadn’t been there before.
 As far as travel goes, it was such an easy trip from Dallas, (with inexpensive flights) and there was tons to do once we were there!
 In this travel guide I outlined where you should stay, what you should eat, where you should go, and why you should visit Overland Park!

 We stayed at the Marriott Overland Park which was such a great experience!
 The rooms were cozy, the beds were soft, and the staff was extremely accommodating.
 It was central location for things in Overland Park, being only 3-5 miles away from anywhere on our list!
 While Overland Park is in Kansas, it’s right next to the Missouri border and the rest of Kansas City is super accessible from there.

 This is probably my favorite topic, as I love trying new restaurants when I travel!
 There are tons of fantastic restaurants in Overland park, so when you visit, you’ll have great options.
 Whatever you do, you’ll have to try fried chicken and some world-famous BBQ!